umemak/sdk-dart/doc/2/controllers/collection/search-specifications/index.md

 Searches collection specifications.

-There is a limit to how many items can be returned by a single search query.
+There is a limit on how many items can be returned by a single search query.
 That limit is by default set at 10000, and you can't get over it even with the from and size pagination options.

 :::info